Sacred-Geometry/YinYangGenerator/README.md

 ## Basic terms: Ear, Lobe, Eye

-The symbol is built from three concentric measurements, all defined relative to the same center point.
+The symbol is built from three circular measurements, all defined relative to the same center point.
 Using consistent names for each one makes every ratio in the tool (and in this README) unambiguous.